sjerly/Urban-Rural-Classification/README.md

 **2020 Census tracts are available for Washington State and should be available nationwide within a few days (as of 6/20/2024)**

-2020 Census Tract Update Uses the Following Data:
+This Update Uses the Following Data:
 1.)
 2020 American Community Survey
 2.)
 2021 EPA Walkability Score (https://catalog.data.gov/dataset/walkability-index1)
       -Converted from 2010 Census Block to 2020 Census tract via the weighted (by area) mean of walkability score in overlapping regions